QBobWatson/ipe2tikz/README.md

 ```

 TikZ is an amazing piece of software.
 To sketch a complicated shape, though,
-you really want a GUI, like ipe.
+you really want a GUI, like Ipe.
 This ipelet is meant to allow you to sketch
-something in ipe, then export it into readable TikZ code that you can tweak and
+something in Ipe, then export it into readable TikZ code that you can tweak and
 perhaps use in a larger picture.
 It is also quite good at exporting large and
-complex ipe files (subject to the [limitations](#limitations) below) into
+complex Ipe files (subject to the [limitations](#limitations) below) into
 standalone LaTeX documents.
-Thankfully, ipe is well-suited to generating
+Thankfully, Ipe is well-suited to generating
 readable TikZ code, since they both rely on flexible symbolic style mechanisms
 to specify most drawing parameters.